-- 6.6 Under the Executive Employment Agreements there is currently no entitlement to a short or long term incentive. - 6.7 In our view, it would be reasonable for RQL to put in place a short term incentive plan.
-We consider that this plan should have two limbs: - (1) a performance bonus linked to the achievement of certain outcomes, with payment of the bonus deferred (say, until half-way through the term and then at the end of the term) and conditional on the Executive remaining employed with RQL at that time, unless the Executive's employment is terminated by RQL earlier, in which case the bonus becomes immediately payable; and - (2) a retention bonus of, say, up to 12 months of the Executive's TRV, payable on completion of the term by the Executive unless the term is renewed for a further period, or if the Executive's employment is terminated by RQL during the final year without cause. - 6.8 We recommend that the deferred bonus plan is determined having regard to comparable plans in the market.
-Relevantly, bonuses or incentives determined by the achievement of measurable targets are not included in the calculation of "benefits" for the purpose of the Cap. - 6.9 The retention bonus, on the other hand, would be considered as a "benefit" for the purpose of the Cap as it is payable in connection with termination or cessation.
-However, in this case the other benefits such as payment in lieu of notice, redundancy, or payment on the occurrence of a material adverse change would not apply.
+- 6.66.5 Under the Executive Employment Agreements there is currently no entitlement to a short or long term incentive. - 6.6 In our view, it would be reasonable for RQL to put in place a short term incentive plan. - 6.7 We consider that this plan should could have two limbs: - (1) a performance bonus linked to the achievement of certain outcomes, with payment of the bonus deferred (say, until half-way through the term and then at the end of the term) and

+- conditional on the Executive remaining employed with RQL at that time, unless the Executive's employment is terminated by RQL earlier, in which case the bonus becomes immediately payable; and - (2) a retention bonus of, say, up to 12 months of the Executive's TRV, payable on completion of the term by the Executive unless the term is renewed for a further period, or if the Executive's employment is terminated by RQL during the final year without cause. - 6.76.8 We recommend that the deferred bonus plan is determined having regard to comparable plans in the market.
+Relevantly, bonuses or incentives determined by the achievement of measurable targets are not included in the calculation of "benefits" for the purpose of the Cap. - 6.86.9 The retention bonus, on the other hand, would be considered as a "benefit" for the purpose of the Cap as it is payable in connection with termination or cessation.
+However, in this case the other benefits such as payment in lieu of notice, redundancy, or payment on the occurrence of a material adverse change would not apply. - 6.10 In our view however, if RQL was to incorporate an incentive plan into the Executive's remuneration, a more moderate increase to remuneration (10% to 20%) should be considered.